 Neither pressure for grades, nor inadequate time to complete an assignment justify cheating.
 Cheating places the value of grades over learning and runs counter to our philosophy.
 The dictionary defines cheating as acting dishonestly, and/or practicing fraud.
-This includes offering words and ideas of another as one's own without giving credit to the originator.
+This includes offering words and ideas of another as one's own without giving credit to the originator or using Artificial Intelligence (AI) technology to assist in one's work.
 Lending work and ideas to another is also cheating.
 The teacher's professional judgment determines whether cheating has occurred.